When Your Mind Won’t Slow Down (A Gentle Look at Anxiety Through TCM)

 Heart & Kidney Imbalance (Deeper Exhaustion)

-In TCM, the Kidneys help anchor and support the Heart.
-When this system feels depleted—often from long-term stress or lack of rest—the mind may feel less grounded.
+In TCM, the Kidneys help ground and support the Heart.
+When that system is run down, often from ongoing stress or not enough rest, the mind can feel less settled.

 You might notice: